rain-king/simplex_rs/README.md

 Notice the newline characters.
 Since when running the program interactively, the user is prompted to press Return again after every data input, except the last input.

 # Efficacy tests
-- Testing with `np.optimization.linprog` (with both `highs` and `simplex` methods), the `min_example4.txt` on our program gives the same target optimal value and the same optimal solution.
+- With `np.optimization.linprog` (with both `highs` and `simplex` methods), the `min_example4.txt` on our program gives the same target optimal value and the same optimal solution.
 (Try with scipy installed, `./minsimplex.sh < test_example4.txt`.)
+- In the case of unfeasible problems, we detect if the minimization of `W` in phase one gives a positive target.
+We use `scipy/unfeasible_example4.txt` for scipy, and `examples/unbfeasible_example4.txt` for our program in testing.
-- Testing maximization problems is a more trivial matter.
+- Maximization problems are a more trivial matter.
 So the `example2.txt` was done by hand and returned a correct answer in our program.

 # TO-DO
 1. Assert correct dimensions.